manifoldmarkets/manifund/README.md

    }
    ```

-3. Run the following SQL code on the dev db:
+3. Run the following SQL code on the dev db (`Regrant permissions`):

    ```sql
    grant usage on schema public to postgres, anon, authenticated, service_role;